Sales & Marketing Advice

 Direct mail, however, is much more likely to be noticed: even if a customer throws your flier out, they still need to look at it to do so.
 Emails can quickly get buried in a customer’s inbox, but they can’t completely ignore direct mail.

 Also, direct mail can feel personal in a way that emails often don’t.
-According to Forbes, people like receiving mail, and a physical flier triggers an emotional response that leaves a longer-lasting impression on the consumer than a simple email or text.
+According to Forbes, people like receiving mail, and a physical flyer triggers an emotional response that leaves a longer-lasting impression on the consumer than a simple email or text.
 The key is to send out something your customers want.

 Making Direct Mail Work for Your Business